asifihsan/Top100-OpenAi-Challenge/Cook Book/README.md

 You have to give API KEY mentioned in code.

 ## Conclusion
 The Cook Book is a webapp that help every people to cook and know the incredients.
-It help to reach these things to all students.
+It help to save time and cook good food.

 Create Design Deploy🚀.